-Many times, clients get a letter from the Department of Motor Vehicles through the mail which indicates that they have been judged guilty on three driving on suspended license cases within a five year period, making them a habitual traffic offender.
+Many times, clients get a letter from the Department of Motor Vehicles through the mail, which indicates that they have been judged guilty on three driving on suspended license cases within a five-year period, making them a habitual traffic offender.
 Essentially, this means they're going to lose their license for five years.
 Take action now to protect yourself.

-There are plenty of panicked individuals after they receive this letter because they have to have their license back because they commute to work, they go to school, and for plenty of other reasons.
+There are plenty of panicked individuals after they receive an HTO letter because they have to have their license back because they commute to work and go to school, and also for plenty of other reasons.
 We all know those reasons why we need our driver's license.
-Lawyers at The Umansky Law Firm are able to sort out whether or not those three cases that have caused them to be a habitual traffic offender are criminal or civil tickets.
+Our lawyers are able to sort out whether or not those three cases that have caused them to be a habitual traffic offender are criminal or civil tickets.

 There is nothing minor about a traffic violation, especially when more than one is involved.
 Multiple infractions can result in fines and other criminal penalties, and can also lead to increased insurance rates.
 Continuing to ignore the problem could result in jail time and the suspension or revocation of a driver's license.